aws/aws-pdk/CONTRIBUTING.md

 An interactive UI will be displayed which you can follow to get your change committed.

+## Release schedule

+The PDK has a full-cd release pipeline.
+Assuming all tests and CI workflows succeed, you can expect a new release to be published to all package managers within 30 minutes of a PR being merged.

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.